module-federation/aegis/README.md

 # aegis

 See https://github.com/module-federation/MicroLib for a working example of the federation server and all documentation.
+Check back for additional examples and server templates soon.

 ## Using Aegis